OCA/purchase-workflow/purchase_order_line_original_date/README.rst

 Usage
 =====

-1. Create a new PO and assign an delivery dates to its lines.
+1. Create a new PO and assign an expected arrival to its lines.
 2. Confirm the PO.
-3. Change the delivery date of some lines.
+3. Change the expected arrival of some lines.
-4. Original delivery date is kept unchanged.
+4. Original expected arrival is kept unchanged.

 Bug Tracker
 ===========